A Short Guide to Act of Parliament References and Dates

 However, given the complications of the above you may be glad to know that beginning from the 1840s, Acts have generally been given a "short title" to be used as a form of standard citation that is shorter than the full title and clearer than the regnal year reference.
 Most earlier Acts have been given short titles retrospectively by statute, and they are listed with these in the official Chronological Table of the Statutes published by the Stationery Office.
 These are used here where available and known.
 They consist of a few words and the calendar year, e.g. "53 Geo 3 c.68" is the "Postage, etc. Act 1813".

-The above refers to "Public General Acts".
-There are separate sequences of numbers for "Local Acts", typically used for such things as the construction of new buildings, railways etc, or for rules relating to particular local government bodies.
-These are referred to using lowercase Roman numerals – so for example the "Post Office (Sites) Act 1903" is "3 Edw 7 c.clvi".
+The above refers to "Public General Acts", or the regular Acts of Parliament.
+There are separate sequences of numbers for "Local Acts", typically used for such things as authorising the construction of new buildings, railways etc, or for rules relating to particular local government bodies.
+These are referred to using lowercase Roman numerals for the chapter numbers – so for example the "Post Office (Sites) Act 1903" is "3 Edw 7 c.clvi".